01mf02/computers-spaceflight/src/Appendix-I.md

 Flip-Flop
 :   A logic device that can change from containing a one to a zero and vice-versa depending on inputs.
-Hip-flops are often used in the central processing unit of a computer.
+Flip-flops are often used in the central processing unit of a computer.

 Floating Point